-Situated in a wild, windswept and remote area, Ballyquintin Point forms the southern tip of the Ards Peninsula.
-This beautiful reserve also lies on a low, exposed, rocky coastline consisting of small promontories, bays, inlets and islands.
+Ballyquintin Nature Reserve includes Ballyquintin Point at the tip of the Ards Peninsula, County Down where the Irish Sea enters Strangford Lough.
+This reserve lies on a low, exposed, rocky coastline but the point is formed by a raised beach of shingle and cobble stones caused by the last ice-age.
+It is a stunning location for walking and the the beautiful coastal path passes through beaches and farmland.
 The point was formed by a raised beach of shingle and cobble stones, gently sloping inland to low cliffs.
 Such deep banks of raised beach shingle or vestiges from the last ice-age are found nowhere else around the Ulster coast.
 The thin soils support only sparse, dry grassland which briefly come to life in May and June with a colourful array and display of wild flowers.
 The patches of low-growing burnet raised flower are spotted here profusely from May to July and produce their unusual, purple hips soon after.
+On a clear day, visitors can see across the Irish Sea to the Isle of Man, in addition to the usual sights of Strangford Lough and Killard Point.
+Part of the site management is grazing by livestock and ponies so either leave dogs at home or keep them on a lead at all times.
+There is several pubs restaurants and cafes to choose from in the nearby towns of Strangford and Portaferry.

 Open 24 hours a day, 7 days a week